-Dunedin is an enchanting seaside city and the main town of the Otago region.
-You’ll glimpse hints of Scottish, Maori, Victorian and Edwardian heritage during your stay in Dunedin, with historic limestone buildings that the city is famous for.
-If you arrive early enough, we recommend exploring the city’s enviable foodie scene.
+Head to the stunning location of Lake Wanaka to learn about Maori culture and be treated to the Hongi greeting, a Haka performance and traditional Maori tales.
+Afterwards continue through central Otago to the island’s south-east coast to the town of Dunedin.
+An enchanting seaside city you will see glimpses of Scottish, Maori, Victorian and Edwardian heritage during your stay in Dunedin, with its historic limestone buildings that the city is famous for.
+Enjoy the rest of the day as free time, we recommend exploring the city’s enviable foodie scene.
 Why not try out some craft beers and cheese and check out the Otago Farmers Market - the fresh food is unmissable.
 Perhaps even take an optional visit to the Otago Museum to learn more about New Zealand’s nature and culture.

-Dunedin to The Catlins
+Dunedin to Catlins

 Doubtful Sound Cruise

-Te Anau – Wanaka
+Te Anau – Queenstown

 After breakfast at your hotel, your tour will come to an end.
 You may wish to extend your stay in Queenstown.
 With so many great experiences encompassing nature, adventure, hiking and relaxation – it would be a shame not to.